 Severe stress can cause blood in cat’s poo.
 Situations like moving house, boarding your cat when you go on holiday or around fireworks night can all cause your cat stress.
 It’s a good idea to seek advice from a vet if you suspect your cat is pooing blood due to stress as they may be able to offer ways to help.
 There’s also a chance that your cat’s clinical signs are due to an underlying condition which your vet will be best placed to diagnose and treat.

-If you’d just like some advice and peace of mind our vets are available to video chat between 8am and 11pm every day.
+If you’d just like some advice and peace of mind PawSquad vets are available to video chat.

 Is blood in cat poop an emergency?